View your career

 Welcome to NPC!

-Northland Pioneer College is a publicly-funded community college in northeastern Arizona serving over 10,000 students annually at 4 campuses, 5 centers and nearly 200 educational sites.You are likely to find a career path just right for you from our more than one hundred applied science degrees and certificate programs.
+Northland Pioneer College is a publicly-funded community college in Northeastern Arizona serving over 10,000 students annually at four campuses, five centers and nearly 200 educational sites.You are likely to find a career path just right for you from our more than one hundred applied science degrees and certificate programs.
 For those who want an affordable start toward a bachelor's degree, we offer five general studies and four associate degree programs that transfer to Arizona's public universities.

 And at NPC, you get a quality education in a student-friendly atmosphere with small class sizes where you receive personal attention from our knowledgeable faculty.
 All this while saving money, as NPC offers one of the lowest tuition rates in the state!
 It's a smart start to your educational career and your future.

 NPC has an open admission policy available to anyone 14 and above.
 You can even earn college credit while you're still in high school through our Dual Enrollment program!
 Follow these six easy steps and you're ready to go!

 - Fill out an Application Form